toramameseven/vbe-client-mini/README.md

 ## Release Notes

+0.0.3 test release.

+* When you commit a frm module, you fail to commit at 0.0.2.
+Fixed.

 0.0.2 test release.

 * When you run a sub functions that are in some modules, vbecm can not detect the module the function includes.